 Summary#

 An impression is the entry-level ad metric for "the number of times an ad or post was displayed."
 It is different from reach (the number of people reached) and includes repeat displays to the same person.
 Because impressions are the denominator of CTR and CPM, those figures move whenever displays change.
 There are four levers to grow impressions — budget, bids, targeting, and placements — but chasing volume alone lowers CTR and wastes spend.
-Separate the volume and quality of displays, and ultimately judge by contribution to revenue: that is the shortcut to using impressions well.

 References#